thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Disabled Pursuers until full Random Events implementation will happen
 - (2.4 CV) Removed Antistasi Units support
 - (2.4 CV) Disabled LootToCrate from Community Version (2.4) as it conflicts with Antistasi Plus's loot system
+- (2.4 CV) Removed Infantry Unit Tiers as it is incompatible with new template system

 ## 1.4.2
 - Added Assign as Loot Vehicle commander action (Y menu, ability to give autoloot capabilities to any wheeled or tracked vehicle)